Nursing Career Opportunities

 Request More Information

 Human API is for students planning to major in nursing or other health professions.
 It is a comprehensive study of the structures and functions of cells, tissues, organs, organ systems, and the human body.
-The systems covered include integumentary, skeletal, muscular, and nervous.
-Laboratory is a required and integral component introducing students to dissection and analytical evaluation.
-Prerequisites – C or better BIOL 1214 Biology I, BIOL 1314 Biology II, or instructor approval.
-Offered every fall semester. *
+The systems covered include, integumentary, skeletal, muscular and nervous.
+Laboratory is a required and integral component introducing students to dissection, and analytical evaluation.

-Chemistry I is required course for biology and chemistry majors.
-It is a systematic study of atomic and molecular structure, chemical bonding properties, chemical reactions, stoichiometry, and conservation of mass.
-Laboratory is a required and integral component to learning scientific experimentation safety protocol and proper reporting of results.
-Prerequisites – ACT Math 22 or above, MATH 1103 College Algebra, or instructor approval.
+General Chemistry I is a required course for biology and chemistry majors.
+It is a systematic study of atomic and molecular structure, chemical bonding properties, chemical reactions, stoichiometry and conservation of mass.
+Laboratory is a required and integral component to learning scientific experimentation safety protocol, and proper reporting of results.

 Introduction to Psychology

-An Introductory course designed to acquaint the student with a broad view of the field of psychology.
+An introductory course designed to acquaint the student with a broad view of the field of psychology.
 It should introduce the student to the major concepts of the field including its history and development.
 Attention will be given to concepts such as learning, motivation, personality, stress, consciousness, intelligence and reasoning, as well as cognitive, social, moral and psychological development.
-Offered every semester.